Music is a serious issue for me. Just as serious as the internet, click me to find out how much.

 Just kidding.
 It actually means "About love".
 All joking aside, I had at least 150 songs I enjoyed a lot, or at least thought about often.
 I ended up chopping over 80 percent, and was left with twenty-eight tracks.
 I originally made the play-list to express what I believed corresponded to what I thought "love" was "about."
 I think it's a good idea when making a play-list in general.
 One should pick few words as possible to express the idea or feeling they want to convey, and then pick out the music.

-which happens to be next to a comma.
+Music is an everyday, no days off experience, period, which happens to be next to a comma. |

 I am sad to say Todd Rundgren's Hello It's Me, beat Led Zeppelin's Whole Lotta Love.
 Even Barry White didn't make the cut for me.
 That's just how it rolls.
 I felt pretty good cutting it down, and it reminded me of how easy it is to cut down civilians in rice paddies with a M-60.
 Get some!